Curriculum

 The dynamic theatre company Alpha visits Woodlands annually during Term 2 preforming for our Foundation to Year 4 students.
 It is a great opportunity for our students to let their imagination run wild and experience real quality theatre.

 Choir runs every week at lunch times in the Performing Arts Hall.
-Students in Years 3-6 are invited to participate in choir.
+Students of all ages are invited to participate in choir.

 Woodlands Got Talent